Powell scores 26 points, No. 12 Seton Hall beats Saint Louis

 Seton Hall scored the first 10 points and led 18-3 after 7:09.
 The Pirates made seven straight shots during the early blitz.

+“They’ve got all the pieces in place to make a run in March,” Saint Louis coach Travis Ford said.
+“They were in control pretty much from the beginning to end.”

-Saint Louis got no closer than eight points the rest of the way.
+Saint Louis got no closer than eight points after the 18-3 blitz.

-Powell, who scored 37 points in the loss to Michigan State, added six rebounds
+Powell, who scored 37 points in the loss to Michigan State, hit 4 of 11 shots from 3-point range.

-Mamukelashvili hit a 3-pointer to start the game.
+Mamukelashvili drilled a 3-pointer to start the game.
 Romaro Gill put down a slam off a pass from Powell for a 7-0 lead.
 Myles Cale followed with a 3-pointer.

 Seton Hall led 46-31 at the break and scored the first seven points of the second half.